 Recovery Foam Roller: Legs and Glutes

 Quadriceps: Perpendicular Roller Position - Begin at the hip flexor.
 Roll the inner, middle, and outer quad.

-Hamstings: Perpendicular Roller Position - Begin sitting on top of the Roller.
-3 rolling postions to increase muscle penetration.
+Hamstrings: Perpendicular Roller Position - Begin sitting on top of the Roller.
+3 rolling positions to increase muscle penetration.